Sightseeing Spots

 Search Results57

-Oshi Castle has been counted as one of the 7 famous castles in the Kanto region; it was built in the civilization years of the Muromachi period.
-It is known as an “Uki-jō (Floating Castle)” as it is said to have endured the flooding of Ishida Mitsunari during Toyotomi Hideyoshi’s suppression of Kanto.
-This story has been modeled for the movie “Nobō-no-Shiro (The Floating Castle)”.
-As of now, it has been listed as one of the 100 famous Japanese castles.
-The “Oshijyō Gosankaiyagura (Oshi Castle Three Story Turret)” was torn down during the Meiji period and was rebuilt in 1988, with the inside being an exhibition room of the local museum; the whole view of the city can be seen on the top floor.
+Oshi Castle is one of seven famous castles in the Kanto region, built during the civilization years of the Muromachi period.
+It is known as an “Uki-jō (Floating Castle),” as it is said to have endured the flooding of Ishida Mitsunari during Toyotomi Hideyoshi’s suppression of Kanto.
+The story of this castle was the model for the movie “Nobō-no-Shiro (The Floating Castle).”
+It is currently listed as one of Japan's Top 100 castles.
+The “Oshijyō Gosankaiyagura (Oshi Castle Three Story Turret)” was torn down during the Meiji period and rebuilt in 1988, with the inside turned into an exhibition room of the local museum, and a view of the entire city can be seen from the top floor.

 The Arakawa Line downstream boating in Chichibu Nagatoro allows you to ride upon the beautifully layered stone riverbed, which is designated as a national natural monument.
 It is a relaxing course with a couple of thrills along the way, but perfectly safe for children and seniors to enjoy as well.
 While listening to the boatman's entertaining speech, you can enjoy the cherry blossoms in the spring, the cool breeze in the summer, the beautiful colors of autumn, and the warmth of the kotatsu (heated table) boat in the winter.
 In other words, a perfect outdoor activity regardless of the season!